 where $\Gamma_h \approx 4$ MeV, and $X_f$ is a factor equal to 1 for leptons and $\approx 3$ for quarks, including one-loop QCD corrections (see appendix~A of \cite{Cline:2013gha}).
 Similarly to the case in eq.~(\ref{eq:expandsigv}) involving the dark photon portal for freeze-in, expression~(\ref{ff}) is useful for computational calculations.

 Finally, the decay and inverse decay collision terms for $\phi \leftrightarrow \gamma\gamma'$ are given by

 with $\Gamma_\phi$ given in eq.~(\ref{decay_width}).

-Before presenting the numerical results obtained from solving the coupled BEs~(\ref{beq1}) and~(\ref{beq2}), we must emphasize two things.
-Firstly, the results in the subsequent sections are only reliable within the parameter space we focus on; for instance, for much higher $T_{\rm RH}$, additional collision terms in the coupled Boltzmann equations—such as $W^+W^-$ annihilation—should be included (see e.g.\ \cite{Arias:2025nub}).
-Secondly, the non-relativistic expansion used to compute \( \ev{\sigma v}_{\gamma’\phi \rightarrow f\bar{f}} \) becomes invalid for $T_{\rm RH}\gg\mgamma$ as $\gamma’$ behaves relativistically in the cosmic frame.
+We have implemented the set of BEs considering the approximations presented above, and cross-checked the relevant cross sections and decay widths with {\tt micrOMEGAs}.
+Before presenting the numerical results, we emphasize the following.
+Firstly, the results in the subsequent sections are only reliable within the parameter space we focus on; for instance, for much higher $T_{\rm RH}$, additional collision terms in the coupled Boltzmann equations—such as $W^+W^-$ or $hh$ annihilation—should be included (see e.g.\ \cite{Arias:2025nub}).
+Secondly, the non-relativistic expansion used to compute \( \ev{\sigma v}_{\gamma'\phi \rightarrow f\bar{f}} \) becomes invalid for $T_{\rm RH}\gg m_{\gamma'}$ as $\gamma'$ behaves relativistically in the cosmic frame.
 Notice that in the region of parameter space where the dark photon portal significantly contributes to the collision terms of the coupled Boltzmann equations (e.g., for relatively small values of $\lambda_{HS}$), the non-relativistic approximation can differ by up to a factor of two in the calculation of the relic abundance, compared to the standard result obtained by thermally averaging $\sigma v$~\cite{Gondolo:1990dk}.